-Actually, a stronger fragility property than the one above is probably desirable; the above definition does not exclude the possibility that the adversary can remove the watermark by changing the value the function at a single location.
-Nevertheless, by using our construction of unobfuscatable programs, we can prove that this definition is impossible to meet.
+Actually, a stronger fragility property than the foregoing one is probably desirable; the foregoing definition does not exclude the possibility that the adversary can remove the watermark by changing the value the function at a single location.
+However, as shown next, even the former minimal definition is impossible to meet.